hkotek/hkotek.com/_posts/2026-01-28-annotation-taxonomy.md

   - tech
 ---

 Some of the most common roles that routinely hire linguists in tech involve data annotation, evaluation, and taxonomy design.
 Roles can involve designing annotation projects, training annotators, creating and/or maintaining taxonomies, creating and/or maintaining guidelines, constructing, collecting, labeling, sampling, or otherwise analyzing properties of data.
 This post provides some quick definitions and examples of what these things mean in the context of a tech job.
 This post is a direct companion to my post about [**translating academic linguistic skills into tech skills**](https://hkotek.com/blog/translating-linguist-skills-to-tech-skills/), but can it be read as a standalone.
+Each section in this post lists to the corresponding section in the companion post and vice versa, for easier navigation.

 ## Data annotation projects